chukby/TriviaApp/documentation.md

         'error':404,
         'message':'resource not found'
     }

-    The API will return these error types:
+    The API will return response for these error types when requests fail:

-    404: resource not found
+    404: Resource not found
+    405: Method not allowed
     422: Unprocessable Entity
     500: Internal Server Error

   # Endpoints:
    # GET /categories